Martha Lewis

 Reason #1: The Industrial Revolution

-Approximately 250 years ago, new manufacturing processes were invented in the western world.
+Approximately 250 years ago, new manufacturing processes were invented in the Western world.
 Called the Industrial Revolution, these changes led to a focus on efficiency and productivity.
-Since you can't be productive while you're sleeping and we didn't know why our bodies need to sleep, society started to see sleep as a waste of time.
+Since you can't be productive while you're sleeping and we used to not know why our bodies need to sleep, society started to see sleep as a waste of time.

 Reason #2: The Light Bulb